Nicolás Maduro, the last wall of the revolution

 When Hugo Chávez began his revolution with a coup d’état in the early hours of the morning against the government of Carlos Andrés Pérez, a young boy was sleeping in his bed.
 He woke up the next morning, on February 4, 1992, to the news that the coup leaders led by the brown-skinned, sharp-faced man who was then Chávez had failed.
 The skirmish had left thirty corpses around the Miraflores Palace.
 The lieutenant colonel, who wore a red beret, assumed historic responsibility for that moment and was imprisoned in the Yare prison, where he would hold conversations with a plaster bust of Simón Bolívar in the moments when he was not reading political theory.
 At dawn, the seed was planted for a legend that was to grow in the next decade.
 The boy who was awakened by all that fuss on radio and television was called Nicolás Maduro Moros and was about to turn 30 years old.
 His career as a driver for the Caracas Metro had only just begun.

 Looking back, Maduro’s life is full of more or less sugarcoated anecdotes.
-Next to the myth built around the figure of Chávez – sometimes exaggerated and often misinterpreted -, raising an effigy in his name is not easy.
+Next to the myth built around the figure of Chávez – sometimes exaggerated and often misinterpreted -, raising an effigy in his name is not at all easy.
 In his biography it is difficult to find heroic moments, scenes of revolutionary courage.
 Bolívar and Chávez took up arms, Maduro a baseball bat and the steering wheel of a metrobus.
-This last presidential campaign with which he seeks his second re-election has been a good time to rewrite passages of his existence.
+This last presidential campaign with which, according to data from the National Electoral Council (CNE), he has achieved his second re-election has been a good time to rewrite passages of his life.
 A book has been added to a well-produced film with professional actors in the style of The Wonder Years.
-At one point, a voice-over of the character who plays a teenage Maduro asks himself: “Would it be better to go play in the major leagues in the United States or stay in my country making the revolution?”
-That dilemma never existed, neither for being an outstanding revolutionary nor for being a baseball prodigy.
+At one point, a voice in off The character who plays a teenage Maduro asks himself: “Would it be better to go play in the major leagues in the United States or stay in my country waging the revolution?”
+That dilemma never existed, neither for being a prominent revolutionary nor for being a baseball prodigy.

 Maduro was born on November 23, 1962, in a private clinic in Caracas.
 He received his early education in a convent school.
 He was part of a middle-class family living in an apartment building.
 His father was a left-wing economist, founder of the People’s Electoral Movement and a member of the Socialist League, and his mother was a housewife who is rarely talked about – very pious and fearful of God, as she recently said.
 In addition, he had three older sisters who graduated from university.
 Nicolás was the youngest.